AdvaitMalviya/Multi-Service-Docker-Application-with-Nginx/README.md

-Uaing the testcase: "The service at the new cafe was an absolute disaster, but the coffee was surprisingly excellent."
+Using the testcase: "The service at the new cafe was an absolute disaster, but the coffee was surprisingly excellent."

 <img width="1919" height="1065" alt="image" src="https://github.com/user-attachments/assets/1e077809-3ef6-4e44-b03e-260be42c233f" />